quasipedia/googios/README.md

 Acknowledgments
 ---------------

-The idea and the overall design of GooGios comes from Martin Melin's NagCal.
+GooGios features are mostly a reimplementation of Martin Melin's NagCal.